offensive-vk/reactjs-quiz-app/Schema.md

 2. **Content Rules**
    - Questions must be unique within the quiz
-   - All options must be unique within each question
+   - All choices must be unique within each question
    - Questions should be technically accurate
    - Content must be appropriate and professional